 Injection molding is of great importance to our industry.
-Its main advantages are: fast production speed, high efficiency and automation, wide variety of designs and colors, simple to various shapes, large to small sizes, and easy upgrade of sizes and products.
-Injection molding is suitable for mass production of products with complex shapes and processing fields.
+Its main advantages are fast production speed, high efficiency, and automation, a wide variety of designs and colors, simple to various shapes, large to small sizes, and easy upgrade of sizes and products.
+Injection molding is suitable for the mass production of products with complex shapes and processing fields.

 Several important parameters affecting injection molding production are listed below: